DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

-markets for new services and technologies, and particularly Sweden…both for its high broadband speeds and its people who tend to be early adopters.’[^12BaumannSweden_12] Chief Product Officer Neil Hunt seemed to agree with the remarks, adding that the company found the country’s Internet infrastructure to be much better than anywhere else they had previously been.
+markets for new services and technologies, and particularly Sweden…both for its high broadband speeds and its people who tend to be early adopters.’[^12BaumannSweden_12] Chief Product Officer Neil Hunt seemed to agree with the remarks, adding that the company found the country’s internet infrastructure to be much better than anywhere else they had previously been.
 For Time Warner, too, Sweden continues to play a significant role.
-In 2012 the decision to make HBO’s entire library available to stream as a standalone subscription service under the moniker of HBO Nordic raised many eyebrows in Sweden, and abroad.[^12BaumannSweden_13] However, in light of the company’s recent announcement to launch its HBO Now video streaming service—essentially a carbon copy of HBO Nordic destined for the U.S. market—it can be argued that the Nordic countries, and Sweden in particular, served as a test market for the media giant, and a convenient way to quietly launch their new flagship video streaming product.
+In 2012 the decision to make HBO’s entire library available to stream as a standalone subscription service under the moniker of HBO Nordic raised many eyebrows in Sweden, and abroad.[^12BaumannSweden_13] However, in light of the company’s recent announcement to launch its HBO Now video streaming service — essentially a carbon copy of HBO Nordic destined for the U.S. market — it can be argued that the Nordic countries, and Sweden in particular, served as a test market for the media giant, and a convenient way to quietly launch their new flagship video streaming product.